 - Before European settlement brought chimneys to North America, Chimney Swifts nested in caves, cliff faces, and hollow trees.
 Their numbers rose accordingly, but a recent shift in chimney designs toward covered, narrow flues are unsuitable for nesting and may be contributing to a decline in this species’ numbers.
-For information about a Chimney Swift tower made specifically for nesting swifts, you can visit the North American Chimney Swift Nest Site Research Project.

 - Chimney Swifts are among the most aerial of birds, flying almost constantly except when roosting overnight and nesting.
 When they do come to rest, they never sit on perches like most birds.
 Their long claws are suited only for clinging to the walls of chimneys and other vertical surfaces.

 - Swifts even bathe in flight: they glide down to the water, smack the surface with their bodies, and then bounce up and shake the water from their plumage as they fly away.

 - Large numbers of Chimney Swifts roost together in a single chimney during the nonbreeding season.
 There’s warmth in numbers: during cold nights, the temperature inside a chimney roost can be 70°F warmer than outside.